 Book Talk Schedule Winter Term 2024/25

-“Selbstoptimierung bis zum Tod.
+“Selbstoptimierung bis in den Tod.
 Aktive Lebensendplanung in Japan” by Dorothea Mladenova

 About the author